eliotk/health-timeline-app/README.md

 #### Is it secure?

+Yes.
 All data is stored and handled in the browser.
 There are no remote push or pull operations.

 #### Data persistence

-Data is persisted in the browser's local storage (TODO: allow user's to save data to the filesystem).
+Data is persisted in the browser's local storage (TODO: allow users to save data to the filesystem).

 #### About C-CDA import